-It’s summer time, and there's nothing quite like soaking up the sun with a great book in hand during the warm days and long evenings.
-We caught up with owner Jo McColl of High Street's Unity Books to find out what the latest and greatest reads of the summer are, as well as her personal recommendations.
+It’s autumn time, and there's nothing quite like soaking up the sun with a great book in hand during the warm days and long evenings.
+We caught up with owner Jo McColl of High Street's Unity Books to find out what the latest and greatest reads of the summer just gone are, as well as her personal recommendations.

-What books have been best sellers in store this summer?
+What books were best sellers in store this summer?

 Wow – it’s been a great summer for brilliant books of all genres – top of the pops have been: